Miles Christianus: Overview

 Chivalry as the idealized image of knighthood was a common moral allegory in early Christian literature.
 During the Saxon Wars, Charlemagne's Christian knights attended Mass, surrounded by relics, before battles.

 Fragments from 15th c.
 Polish chronicler Jan Długosz describe the sanctification of weapons and a concept of knighthood that was grounded in religion.
 It became a theme in art during the High Middle Ages, with depictions of a knight with his various pieces of equipment identified with various virtues.
 This parallels the development of the understanding in medieval Christendom of the armed nobility as defenders of the faith, first emphasized by Gregory VII in the context of the Investiture controversy and later made even more explicit with the actual military expeditions of the crusades.

 Depictions of the miles christianus with the emblematic Armour of God however remained very rare in the medieval period and only became prominent after the Protestant Reformation.

 In the early modern period, the understanding of the term again became more metaphorical, but it survives in various Christian orders or confessions; it is especially pronounced among the Jesuits and in the Salvation Army, and it is the central theme of the 18th-century hymn "Soldiers of Christ, Arise" and the 19th-century hymn "Onward, Christian Soldiers."

-There is a Korean-American religious group called the Soldiers of Christ, which became the center of a 2023 murder case.